makeplans/makeplans-api/readme.md

 MakePlans provides a fairly standard REST API.
 The base URL is `https://youraccount.makeplans.no/api/`.
 All requests are done over HTTPS.

+## How to get started

+1) Sign up for a trial account in our test-environment: http://app.test.makeplans.net/client/new

+2) Enable the API and get the API-key from the account page.

+3) Read this documentation.

+4) Profit.

+When your integration is ready to be released then you can sign up for a real account at http://app.makeplans.net/client/new

 ## Versions

 The current version of the API is version 1.
 The versioning scheme is as follows: `/api/v1/` The most recent version of the API is always at `/api/`.
 So all calls to `/api/resources` are redirected to the current version, at the time being: `/api/v1/resources`.